tan92hl/Dataset-for-QA-over-Multilingual-KG/baselines/MIRN/README.md

 ## Data
 Please extract [`data.rar`](data.rar) into this directory.
-All the data in this repo are from MLPQ, but some modifications are made, like formatting, different versions of KB (see our paper for further detail), etc.
+All the data in this repo are from MLPQ, but some formatting changes are made to adapt to IRN.
+Also the 1.0 version of MLPQ is used.